 There are an awful lot of ways to be different/be like everyone else these days.
 Never mind the tattoos and the piercings.
 There are studs as well, little knobs at the temples, sharp things sticking out of lowers lips, large Ubangi-style corks in tautly stretched earlobes, contact lenses made to look like cats or goats eyes…

 I’m gonna go out on a limb here and make a prediction.

-This prediction, by the way, is only valid in the U.S. and is not to be used for the purposes of gambling.
+This prediction is valid in the U.S. only and is not to be used for the purposes of gambling.

 In keeping with how we generally behave, the U.S. will go in two wildly disparate directions: 1. the trend will swing to the point where super-conservative dress will become fashionable.
 No piercings, tattoos.
 Even jewelry will be eschewed so as to make it easier for one generation to truly differentiate itself from the previous; or 2. – and this is my personal favorite – we will embrace selective amputation.
 People eager to express themselves will have the first knuckle/nail of select fingers removed, opening up whole new areas of exploration in the insults-via-hand-gestures realm.

 Missing a knuckle or two will eventually become, of course, the tribal-tattooed bicep/rose-on-the-breast tattoo of that generation; and the next generation’s rebels will be forced to move on to having their nostrils flared or their skulls replaced with glass, maybe something that lights up when there’s a thought…

 Hey.
 Now there's a thought.